FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 ### Step 1: Define the goal of the application ontology

-The development of application ontology is driven by specific use cases and target datasets.
-The first step in application ontology development is to determine the subject of the ontology and the aim of the application ontology.
+The development of an application ontology is driven by specific use cases and target datasets.
+The first step in application ontology development is to determine the subject and the aim of the application ontology.

-In this recipe, we demonstrate the workflow of building application ontology for patient metadata and patient sequencing data investigations.
+In this recipe, we demonstrate the workflow of building an application ontology for patient metadata and patient sequencing data investigations.
 Competency questions of this ontology are provided [here](https://github.com/FAIRplus/the-fair-cookbook/blob/ontology_robot_recipe/docs/content/recipes/ontology-robot/competency_questions.md). _Table 1_ is a snapshot of the example dataset.
 The complete patient metadata example dataset is [here](https://github.com/FAIRplus/the-fair-cookbook/blob/ontology_robot_recipe/docs/content/recipes/ontology-robot/ExternalStudiesKQ.xlsx).

 _Table 1: Patient metadata example_